LinkedIn Prospecting: The 2023 Full Guide [+19 Best Strategies]

 Sales Navigator leads

 Step #2 Choose the “Spotlight” filter.
 Click on “Leads that follow your company on LinkedIn”.
-Once you select this filter, you can use other filters to narrow down your search result.
+You can use other filters to narrow down your search results.

 Spotlights filters - following your company